 What does a Content Manager do?

-A Content Manager plays a crucial role in shaping a company's online presence.
-This professional oversees the creation, editing, and publishing of content across various platforms.
-They ensure that all content aligns with the company's brand voice and marketing strategy.
-A Content Manager works closely with writers, designers, and other team members to develop engaging and informative content.
-They also analyze content performance and make adjustments to improve reach and effectiveness.
+A Content Manager oversees the creation, development, and distribution of content across various platforms.
+This role ensures that all content aligns with the brand’s message and goals.
+The Content Manager works with writers, designers, and other team members to create engaging content.
+They also manage content calendars to keep the schedule on track.

 How to become a Content Manager?